Building brain network models with BMTK Network Builder#

 NetworkBuilder.save_edges()

-functions may also used to only write
+functions may also be used to only write

 out the nodes or the edges, respectively.